-Field or Button Description Equilibration [button] Provides options to specify the equilibration interval and delay time.
+Selections Description Equilibration [button] Provides options to specify the equilibration interval and delay time.
 (Column heading reads Absolute Pressure (mmHg) when Absolute Pressure Dosing is selected.)
-Equilibration Pressure Interval (s) 1 1.000000000 5 Delete Clear Append Minimum equilibration delay at p(p >= 0.995: 600 s Minimum equilibration delay at p/po > = 0.995.
+Equilibration Insert Pressure Interval (s) 1 1.000000000 5 Delete Gear Append Minimum equilibration delay at p/p > > 0.995: 600 s Enter a relative pressure from 0 to 1 OK Cancel Minimum equilibration delay at p/po > = 0.995.
 The minimum number of seconds required before equilibration can occur for a relative pressure greater than or equal to 0.995.
 This field is not available if Absolute pressure dosing is selected on the Analysis Conditions tab.
 Relative Pressure (p/p^o) or Absolute Pressure.
-The pressure the equilibration interval will be applied.
-Free Space [button] Use to enter the free space measurement type.
-Measure: Lower Dewar for evacuation.
+The pressure the Free Space [button] equilibration interval will be applied.
+Use to enter the free space measurement type.
+Image: Control of the interference of pace interference interfere Measure: • Lower Dewar for evacuation.
 If the Dewar is to be lowered for evacuation, select this option and enter the length of time for evac-